React, JavaScript, Next.js, and the App Router: Where Each Fits

 The click-path: your action leads to routing, then to rendering, then to interactivity.

-Here is a concrete example from how your blog works.
-Your blog index is a client-side component that uses React state to filter posts when you press a category button.
+Here is a concrete example from how our blog works.
+Our blog index is a client-side component that uses React state to filter posts when you press a category button.
 That interactivity lives on the browser side, while each individual blog page still gets its own Next.js page module and metadata.

 'use client'